lsst-sqre/phalanx/docs/developers/deploy-from-a-branch.rst

 .. tip::

-   In a development environment it's useful to force Kubernetes to pull the service's Docker images every time a Pod_ starts up.
+   In a development environment it's useful to force Kubernetes to pull the application's Docker images every time a Pod_ starts up.
    This way you can push edits to the Docker images with a specific development tag [1]_ and then have your test deployment use those updated images.
    This setting is controlled by the ``imagePullPolicy`` key in Deployment_ resources (and specifically their Pods_).
-   In typical service Helm charts the image pull policy is accessible from Helm values.
+   In typical application Helm charts the image pull policy is accessible from Helm values.
-   In the service's values file for the development environment, set this pull policy to ``Always``:
+   In the application's Helm values file for the development environment, set this pull policy to ``Always``:

    .. code-block:: yaml
-      :caption: services/<service>/values-<environment>.yaml
+      :caption: services/<application>/values-<environment>.yaml

       image:
         pullPolicy: Always

-   Consult the Helm values documentation for your service for details.
+   Consult the Helm values documentation for your application for details.

    ..
 [1] SQuaRE Docker images are tagged with the Git branch or tag they are built from, with a typical branch build being tagged as ``tickets-DM-00000``.

 Switching the Argo CD Application to sync the branch
 ====================================================

-By default, Argo CD syncs your service from the default branch (``master``) of the `phalanx repository`_.
+By default, Argo CD syncs your application from the default branch (``master``) of the `phalanx repository`_.
-Change the service in Argo CD to instead sync from the branch you've pushed to GitHub:
+Change the application in Argo CD to instead sync from the branch you've pushed to GitHub:

-1. Open your service's page in your environment's Argo CD UI.
+1. Open your application's page in your environment's Argo CD UI.
-   Generally the URL path for this page, relative to the environment's domain, is ``/argo-cd/applications/<service>``.
+   Generally the URL path for this page, relative to the environment's domain, is ``/argo-cd/applications/<application>``.

 2. Click on the resource of type ``Application``.
    In the tree view this is the root node.